 Cover the chicken with aluminum foil and place it in the oven.
-Bake it for 20 minutes or until a meat thermometer inserted in the chicken registers 165 F. The foil helps retain moisture, but if you want a crispy skin, leave the foil off, which will also accentuate the flavor of the rub.
+Bake for 25 minutes or until a meat thermometer inserted in the chicken registers 165 degrees Fahrenheit.
+The foil helps retain moisture, but if you want a crispy skin, leave the foil off, which will also accentuate the flavor of the rub.

 Transfer the chicken to a serving platter and let it cool for five minutes before cutting it.

 Reheat Rotisserie Chicken in the Microwave

 Wet paper towel